igem-fau/website/content/project/experiments.md

  **Cultivation of HEK 293T cells:**
 ---

-*Why did we choose HEK 293T cells?*
+*Why did we choose this method?

-These cells functioned as an expression system, to produce our proteins of interest.
+HEK 293T cells expressed our constructs optimized for eukaryotic expression.
+Cultivation is performed to obtain a sufficient number of cells for transfection and protein expression.

 **Procedure:**